-There are some important limitations to remeasure.
-First, the data used by the .MEASURE commands must be present in the output file because, in this mode, Xyce is not recalculating the full solution.
-Second, device lead currents and power are not supported when re-reading the existing simulation data; thus, remeasure should be used only with voltage node data.
-Third, .prn, .csv and .csd files are supported, but remeasure may only work for .csv and .csd files generated by Xyce.
+There are some important limitations to 'remeasure'.
+First, the data used by the '.MEASURE' and/or '.FFT' commands must be present in the output file because, in this mode, Xyce is not recalculating the full solution.
+Second, '.prn', '.csv' and '.csd' files are supported, but 'remeasure' may only work for '.csv' and '.csd' files generated by Xyce.

-9.2.2 .FOUR
+9.2.2. '.FOUR'

-Fourier analysis can be performed as a part of the transient analysis using the .FOUR command.
+Fourier analysis can be performed as a part of the transient analysis using the '.FOUR' command.